 Jim's Vlog: Rough seas during the night.
 The crew were up at 2am cleaning up and preparing today's lockdown.
 They were incredible!

-Our team worked on our boat for the competition in 3 days.
+Our team worked on our boat for the competition scheduled to compete in 3 days.
 It took engineering and artistic endeavors from all 6 of us.
 Jim was in charge of blowing up the balloons.
 He designed the propulsion system to get the boat across the pool.

 Jim's vlog: Smooth sailing, engineering space tour, Indian food for dinner, and Nick Russoniello on saxophone.
 Early to bed to prepare for a long day in Sydney tomorrow.